Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Frequency domain EM response of a conductive, permeable well

 When moving from the time domain to the frequency domain, we can translate our understanding of how permeability influences the EM response by recognizing that responses at early times are analogous to high frequencies and those at late times are analogous to low frequencies.
 An important distinction is that, in a frequency domain experiment, the transmitter is always on, meaning the real component always contains a galvanic or DC component.

-In the time-domain, the permeability of the casing made a larger impact at later times, implying we should observe impacts of permeability at low frequencies.
-At low frequencies, permeability can have a substantial impact on the imaginary components, as was noted in the casing integrity example, but whether it impacts the real component depends on the magnitude of the inductive response relative to the galvanic response.
-For example, in Figure \ref{fig:data-100m-frequency}, where we showed electric field data on the surface as a function of frequency, we can see that permeability has no noticeable impact on the real component below 1 Hz.
+In the time domain, the permeability of the casing made a larger impact at later times, implying we should observe impacts of permeability at low frequencies.
+At low frequencies, permeability can have a substantial impact on the imaginary components, but whether it impacts the real component depends on the magnitude of the inductive response relative to the galvanic response.
+For example, in Figure \ref{fig:data-100m-frequency}, where we showed electric field data on the surface as a function of frequency, we see that permeability has no noticeable impact on the real component below 1 Hz for this example.
 In the imaginary component, there is a factor of 3 difference between the well with $\mu_r = 150$ and a non-permeable well, but this translates to a phase difference of only a few degrees because the galvanic component is so dominant.
 As the frequency is increased, the inductive part of the response also increases.
 At 10 Hz, the inductive component of the response is substantial, and for the example in Figure \ref{fig:data-100m-frequency}, the real part of the electric field for the well with $\mu_r = 150$ is 20\% larger than the non-permeable well.
 Similarly there is a $>$20\% difference in the amplitude.

 The zero-crossing observed in the imaginary component of data taken in frequency domain surveys, and used as a potential diagnostic for well length integrity \citep{wilt_casing_2020}, can be understood by referring back to the time domain.
 The zero-crossing occurs when the currents channelled into the well exactly oppose the image currents.
-Increasing the permeability of the casing increases current channelling into the casing, as we observed in Figure \ref{fig:tdem-cross-section-currents}d, so increasing the permeability shifts the zero crossing in the imaginary component further away.
+Increasing the permeability of the casing increases current channelling into the casing (Figure \ref{fig:tdem-cross-section-currents}d), so increasing the permeability shifts the zero crossing in the imaginary component further away.
 We do not observe a zero-crossing in the real component because the real component is dominated by the galvanic currents.